oracle/weblogic-kubernetes-operator/integration-tests/README.md

  - After test execution, delete all the namespaces, Kubernetes Objects created during test execution.
  - Archive the test standard output for each test class and Kubernetes object details for each test method in the diagnostic directory for triage when tests fail or when the env variable `COLLECT_LOGS_ON_SUCCESS` is set to true.

-# How to run operator integration tests locally on Oracle Linux.
+# How to run operator integration tests locally on Oracle Linux
 - Install supported version of Helm and Kubernetes cluster.
 For details, see the [WebLogic Server Kubernetes Operator guide](https://oracle.github.io/weblogic-kubernetes-operator/userguide/introduction/introduction/).
 - Install supported version of JDK.
 Need JDK version 11+ or later.
 - Clone the `weblogic-kubernetes-operator` repository.